San Pedro de Mocama: Mission San Pedro y San Pablo de Puturibato

+Mission San Pedro y San Pablo de Puturibato was built on Cumberland Island.
+It was at least briefly a mission, but little is known of its history and some of what has been written about it is open to question.

+The mission's foundation has been said to be as early as 1585, which seems unlikely.
+Another source links this mission with San Pedro de Mocama, and dates its foundation to the arrival of Fray Lopez in 1587.

+The history that is completely established by documentation is that at the start of the Guale revolt of 1597, San Pedro y San Pablo de Puturibato was a mission on the northern end of Cumberland Island with Fray Pedro de Chozas as its friar.

 Tacatacuru peoples

 The Tacatacuru were part of a Timucua group known as the Mocama.
 The Mocama spoke a dialect of Timucuan also known as Mocama and lived in the coastal areas of southern Georgia and northern Florida.
 Mission San Pedro was built at the south end of Cumberland Island, near the main village of the Tacatacuru.

 By 1595 some of the Tacatacuru−Mocama living near the mission were fluent in Spanish.
-Some had learned to read and write in a combination of Spanish, Latin, and the system of writing the Timucua language devised by Father Francisco Pareja, who worked at the San Juan del Puetro mission, located at the mouth of the St. Johns River at present-day Fort George Island.
+Some had learned to read and write in a combination of Spanish, Latin, and the system of writing the Timucua language devised by Father Francisco Pareja, who worked at the San Juan del Puerto mission, located at the mouth of the St. Johns River at present-day Fort George Island.
 He wrote a catechism in Spanish and Timucuan that was printed in 1612.

 The Tacatacuru were severely affected by disease and warfare through the 17th century.
 Mission San Pedro de Mocama was abandoned in 1660.
 Pressure from other tribes led the Tacatacuru to abandon Cumberland Island by 1675.